Master of Laws (LLM) in International Economic Law

 All applicants must fulfill the General Admission Requirements and the English Language Proficiency Requirement prescribed by the University’s Graduate School.

 As many areas of professional activity are related to law, we welcome applications from applicants who work in the areas of commerce, accountancy, social work, public administration, and similar relevant fields.

-Applicants whose undergraduate studies were not conducted and assessed in English are required to take an appropriate English language proficiency test and achieve a sufficient score, such as a score of 570 or above in TOEFL (Paper Based Test), 230 or above in TOEFL (Computer Based Test), 88 or above in TOEFL (Internet-Based Test); Band 6.5 or better in IELTS; a score of 435 or above in CET Band 6; or equivalent.
-(CET Band 6 certificates without score and PETS scores will not be accepted.)
+Applicants whose undergraduate studies were not conducted and assessed in English are required to take an appropriate English language proficiency test and achieve a sufficient score, such as a score of 570 or above in TOEFL (Paper Based Test), 230 or above in TOEFL (Computer Based Test), 88 or above in TOEFL (Internet-Based Test); Band 6.5 or better in IELTS; or equivalent.

 |Campus:||The CUHK Graduate Law Centre, 2/F, Bank of America Tower, Central.|

 24 units: including 12 units of required courses and 12 units of elective courses.
-Students should pass all the assessments with a cumulative GPA of at least 2.0 and pass the University’s IT Proficiency Test* in order to be recommended for graduation.
+Students should pass all the assessments with a cumulative GPA of at least 2.0 in order to be recommended for graduation.